Concord Mall (Delaware): 1968-1969: Opening the mall

-The 1970s: Expansion
+1970s: Expansion

 The Concord Mall Cinema opened on February 11, 1970, located in a separate building on the north side of the mall.
 The theater—featuring 850 "rocking chair" seats—was part of the Budco chain, which also owned Cinema 141 near Wilmington.

 In November 1970, a 60,000 sqft professional office building opened, which would eventually connect to the mall via a side corridor.

 In November 1971, the mall announced a major expansion project.
 A two-level Pomeroy's Department Store would be constructed to anchor a new wing of the mall.
 The project would also add 35 smaller stores, doubling the length of the mall corridor to over 1000 ft.
 A decorative fountain would be added to the new Pomeroy's court.

 The new addition opened on March 9, 1972, with stores gradually opening over the months that followed.
 The addition brought numerous national chains to the mall, including Waldenbooks, GNC, Radio Shack, and Spencer Gifts, along with a Friendly's Restaurant.
 The mall's total leasable area increased to 650,000 sqft after construction was complete.

 The 180,000 sqft Pomeroy's store opened on October 6, 1972.
 Pomeroy's and Almart were both owned by Allied Stores.
 While Almart was considered a discount store, Pomeroy's was a traditional full-line department store.
 The Concord Mall location included a restaurant and a "homemade" candy department.
 At its opening, Pomeroy's was believed to be the largest store in Delaware.

 After the opening of Pomeroy's, the Concord Mall became Delaware's first "regional" mall.
 By 1974, the Concord Mall housed a total of 70 shops and restaurants.
 The mall thrived on out-of-state shoppers from Pennsylvania, due to its close proximity to the state line, and Delaware's lack of both sales tax and the "blue laws" that prohibited many stores in Pennsylvania from operating on Sundays.